raulminan/cl-Rust/README.md

 # cl-Rust
-Command line tools written in Rust
+Command line tools written in Rust, following the book "Command-Line Rust: A Project-Based Primer for Writing Rust CLIs" by Ken Youens-Clark